simplex-chat/simplexmq/protocol/agent-protocol.md

 msgPadding = *OCTET ; optional random bytes to get messages to the same size (as defined in SMP message size)

-helloMsg = %s"HELLO" SP signatureVerificationKey [SP %s"NO_ACK"]
+helloMsg = %s"HELLO"
-; NO_ACK means that acknowledgements to client messages will NOT be sent in this connection by the agent that sent `HELLO` message. signatureVerificationKey = encoded

 replyQueueMsg = %s"REPLY" SP connectionRequest ; `connectionRequest` is defined below ; this message can only be sent by the second connection party

-clientMsg = %s"MSG" SP size CRLF clientMsgBody CRLF ; CRLF is in addition to CRLF in decryptedSmpMessageBody size = 1*DIGIT clientMsgBody = *OCTET
+clientMsg = %s"MSG" SP clientMsgBody
+clientMsgBody = *OCTET

-invitationMsg = %s"INV" SP connReqInvitation SP connInfo ; `connReqInvitation` and `connInfo` are defined below
+; TODO remove and move to "public" header invitationMsg = %s"INV" SP connReqInvitation SP connInfo ; `connReqInvitation` and `connInfo` are defined below